TT1: Burials

 The tomb contained the burials of at least 20 people.
 According to Maspero, the burials in coffins were stacked atop each other at the western end of the chamber, with the exception of Khonsu who was placed on a bed, and the bodies without coffins were placed on the floor.
 The pieces of the disassembled sarcophagi were placed at the other end of the room, against the western end of the south wall.
 Those interred in the tomb included Sennedjem, his wife Iyneferti, and some of their children including Khonsu and his wife Tamaket, Parahotep, Taashen, Ramose, and Hathor, and grandchildren such as Isis, daughter of Khonsu.
 Two foetuses or infants were buried in yellow-painted wooden boxes.
 Nine burials were in coffins (eight adults, one child), and 11 individuals were buried without coffins.
-The bodies of the child and the two foetuses were given floral garlands.
+The bodies of the child and the two foetuses were given floral garlands composed of folded persea leaves and date palm.